If Hawaii's Alert Had Been Real, Could The US Have Blocked A Missile Attack?

 As North Korea’s missile capabilities have grown dramatically, the threat that has grabbed the headlines is the increasing danger to Washington, DC, or Chicago.

-But Hawaii, with its key military installations and its isolation from defense systems intended to protect the mainland United States, might be a far more attractive target should North Korea's Kim Jung-un decide to carry out an attack.
+But Hawaii, with its key military installations and its isolation from defense systems intended to protect the mainland United States, might be a far more attractive target should North Korea's Kim Jung Un decide to carry out an attack.

 “When they show you a map of the North Korean threat rings, they almost never show the Hawaiian islands,” retired Air Force Lt.
 Gen. Dan Leaf, who served as deputy commander of US Pacific Command and vice commander of the Air Force’s Space Command, told BuzzFeed News.